Arnold Schwarzenegger's Son Patrick On Taking Advice From Superstar Dad

-Los Angeles, March 2 (IANS) Actor Patrick Schwarzenegger said he takes acting advice from his father, Hollywood action superstar Arnold Schwarzenegger.
+Los Angeles, March 2: Actor Patrick Schwarzenegger said he takes acting advice from his father, Hollywood action superstar Arnold Schwarzenegger.

 “I think from some age I understood the magnitude of his celebrity, his name and power.
 Then when he ran for governor and everything.
 So, yeah I knew.The governor today would be pretty tough.
 He’s very straight-forward.
 He is what you see.
 He doesn’t beat around the bush.
 He is who he is and he’s not afraid to speak his mind,” said Patrick.